lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 Do not cache values whose correctness depends on changing data unless the cache has a clear invalidation path.

-> **Rule:** Cache repeated operate only when the cached value has clear ownership and a clear rule for becoming invalid.
+> **Rule:** Cache repeated work only when the cached value has clear ownership and a clear rule for becoming invalid.

 ---